 Section Focus Relevance Pre-Qualification for Output Based Grant Company Identify company, governance structures, key people.
-Confirm regulatory compliance and financial standing Customer Tracking Evidence of the ability to meet the requirement to identify, track and report customers and SHS Customer Services Evidence of the ability to effectively provide pre- and after- sales service to those customers that are acquired, including easy and practical warranty service Mandatory for all applicants.
-Applicants that fail ANY section are not eligible to Operational Scale Evidence of the ability to achieve the minimum required level of sales receive grant funds.
-Skills and Experience Relevant experience of company and key people for building scale in the private SHS market Applicants that satisfy EVERY section are eligible: Product Identify SHS products, verify Lighting Global quality certifications (from independent laboratories) to claim Output Based Grants, and to be evaluated for Environmental and Social Risk Management Evidence that environmental and social management system is established and functioning, and risks are mitigated including proper waste management plan (see ESMS section below for the full information) a Market Scale-up Challenge Grant Background Checks Consent to conduct background checks on the applicant company, associated companies, and key individuals including Declarations Declarations to comply with key terms.
-Consent for background checks on company and key people depending on the criteria below.
+Confirm regulatory compliance and financial standing Mandatory for all Customer Tracking Evidence of the ability to meet the requirement to identify, track and report customers and SHS applicants.
+Customer Services Evidence of the ability to effectively provide pre- and after- sales service to those customers that are acquired, including easy and practical warranty service Applicants that fail ANY section are not eligible to receive grant funds.
+Applicants that satisfy Operational Scale Evidence of the ability to achieve the minimum required level of sales EVERY section are eligible:to claim Output Skills and Experience Relevant experience of company and key people for building scale in the private SHS market Based Grants, and to be evaluated for a Market Scale-up Product Identify SHS products, verify Lighting Global quality certifications (from independent laboratories) Challenge Grant Environmental and Social Risk Management Evidence that environmental and social management system is established and functioning, and risks are mitigated including proper waste management plan (see ESMS section below for the full information)

+Section Focus Relevance Background Checks Consent to conduct background checks on the applicant company, associated companies, and key individuals including Declarations Declarations to comply with key terms.
+Consent for background checks on company and key people

+The Invitation should also describe the weighted scoring.
+It is important to know that in this evaluation for OBF, the firms are not ranked but rather admitted or rejected subject to either passing or not passing the minimum score, depending on the criteria below.
 The detailed set of criteria and the scoring system are included in the evaluation form.

-The Invitation should also describe the weighted scoring.
-It is important to know that in this evaluation for OBF, the firms are not ranked but rather admitted or rejected subject to either passing or not passing the minimum score,